clarkfitzg/clarkfitzg.github.io/_posts/2017-12-05-converting-cov2cor-from-R-to-julia.md

 ```

 This runs in about 2ms, making it 25x faster than R's vectorized version
-and 2500x faster than an R `for loop`.
+and 2500x faster than an R `for` loop.
 I find Julia's two `for` loops:

 ```{julia}
 for col in 1:n